IBM-EPBL/IBM-Project-3750-1658596462/README.md

 A person diagnosed with Parkinson’s disease can have other symptoms that include-

-- Depression
+- Depression.

-- Anxiety
+- Anxiety.

-- Sleeping, and memory-related issues
+- Sleeping, and memory-related issues.

 - Loss of sense of smell along with balance problems.